-Clip-on mudguards are your last option and give the least amount of coverage of all the styles.
+Clip-on mudguards, which typically attach to your seatpost, are your last option and give the least amount of coverage of all the styles of mudguards.

-Though they’ll go a long way to stop the cursed brown streak of muck up your back, they’ll do little to protect your bike from the elements.
+Though they’ll go a long way to stop the cursed brown streak of muck up your back, they’ll do little to protect your bike or legs from the elements.

 However, for mountain bikes or those that absolutely cannot stand the idea of full cover mudguards, they’re the only option.

-It utilises a cammed strap closure to keep the mudguard securely in place
+Some mudguards, such as these from Topeak, utilises a cammed strap closure to keep the mudguard securely in place.

-Usually mounting under the saddle, crown or downtube, these will protect you from the worst spray and are best suited to mountain bikes.
+Usually mounted under the saddle, fork crown or downtube, these will protect you from the worst spray and are best suited to mountain bikes.